johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

   - Use Luke 8, Luke 19:11-27 (money -> souls) to understand the cosmology presented.
 In summary: God wants us to love each other and work together so we can save as many lives/souls as possible.
 We posit this is due to another flood like event at the end of this cycle -> [There's Something Rotten with the State of Eden: Building Infrastructure to Withstand Geomagnetic Threats](https://johnandersen777.github.io/theres_something_rotten_with_the_state_of_eden/).

 ## Blending Christian Gnosticism and Greek Mythology to Explain Deception and Liberation

+This is an interpretation of Gnostic and Greek texts.
+It is not meant to be presented as definitive.
+It is meant to aid in understanding.

 **Introduction**